satyenkumar/Google_Cloud_Project/README.md

 I am aiming this project to demonstrate how we can use public cloud like GCP or private cloud like VMware to run k8s kubernetes cluster.

 Starting from script:
-./deploy_day or ./deploy_night
+./deploy

-This script is an example how to select Zone from GCP and populate the 2 instances to be ready.
+This script is an example how to select Zone from GCP and populate the 2 instances to be ready to use.
 I picked either day or night based on the regional workload.
 I avoid the case that high demand and I have to wait long time until the VM instances complete.

 When you plan to install GCloud in the MACOS: